-Medical billers and coders work for health care providers, preparing claims for insurance companies so their employers receive reimbursement for services provided to patients.
+Medical billers and coders work for health care providers, preparing claims for insurance companies using ICD, CPT, and HCPCS codes so their employers receive reimbursement for services provided to patients.

 You can become a medical coder through different avenues.
 Certificate programs are offered at technical colleges and medical trade schools, and generally take anywhere from one to two years to complete.